Alex-G-000/sage-acf-blocks/README.md

 ]
 ```

-This example will make $title available in
+This example will make $title variable available in the view block-slug.blade.php